Sirhurryup/cloud-build-portfolio/projects/iam-user-access-management/README.md

 Who are you?

 Authorization answers the question:
-What are you allowed to do?
+**What are you allowed to do?**

 In AWS, every request must first be authenticated.
-Once identity is confirmed, polices determine whether access is allowed or denied.
+Once identity is confirmed, policies determine whether access is allowed or denied.

 Users can access AWS in three ways:

 - Management Console using username and password
 - Command Line Interface (CLI) using access keys
-- API using access keys
+- Application Programming Interface (API) using access keys

 Short term credentials can also be generated through AWS Securtiy Token Service